I was two-months divorced and fresh back from an amazing trip to Ireland, the night I met Tina.

 “Skiing accident?”
 I teased.

-It turned out that she had simply stepped off a stair too hard and broke her ankle.
-I imagined that she was probably less sober then than at the moment I was observing her.
+It turned out that she had simply stepped off a stair or some bleachers too hard, or something like that and broke her ankle.
+She didn’t seem too sure about it herself and I imagined that she was probably less sober then, than at the moment I was observing her.
 Her name was Shayna and she was quite a boisterous character.
-A tiny little impish brunette.
+A tiny little elfin brunette.

 “Can I sign your cast?”
 I asked, after a bit of chit-chat.